Shuyib/data-privacy-pres/README.md

 # How to make the conda environment locally

 If you have anaconda and miniconda.
+In the data-privacy-pres directory, complete the following steps.

 1. Create the virtual environment